eduardolucioac/private_tux/README.md

 (select your option and press enter: i - I will set the schedule (job). | r - I will let the installer automatically schedule (job) for me (randomly).):
 ```

 NOTE: The random option is good for infrastructures with many servers and to avoid major concerns with scheduling.
-So we will not have several servers starting the Security Routine at the same time, avoiding possible overloads.
+So we will not have several servers starting the Security Routine at the same time avoiding possible overloads.

 ... choose the "r" option to choose a "random schedule".